donthor/BadBGPBlocker/README.md

 ## Installation

-The two files (BadBGPBlocker.py and BGPTemplate.j2) should be saved in the same folder Also the following python libraries should be installed
+The two files (BadBGPBlocker.py and BGPTemplate.j2) should be saved in the same folder.
+Also the following python libraries should be installed
 ```
 pip install requests